Samples from the Tests for Higher Standards in Mathematics

 Description and Uses

 With the Grade-Level Tests in place, we felt a need to provide teachers and students with a means for ongoing feedback about student achievement.
-Hence, we produced Minitests.
-We believe these booklets fill a present instructional void in Academic Standard-specific assessment content.
+Hence, we produced Item Banks.
+We believe these booklets fill a present instructional void in standard-specific assessment content.

-The booklets exist for all content areas, in grades K-high school.
-The index/matrix page for each minitest indicates the page and number of items available to measure each Academic Standard for that grade.
-We have provided a sufficient number of test items to yield a reliable means of determining either satisfactory or unsatisfactory student achievement on a Standard.
+The Item Banks exist for all content areas, in grades K-high school.
+The index/matrix page indicates the page and number of items available to measure each standard for that grade.
+We have provided a sufficient number of test items to yield a reliable means of determining either satisfactory or unsatisfactory student achievement on a standard.
 In establishing the items to include, we used carefully considered teacher judgments of the number and variety of questions necessary.
-Again, We developed enough items to evaluate the various components of each Standard so that a teacher could make a reliable judgment about a student's individual Academic Standard achievement.
+Again, We developed enough items to evaluate the various components of each standard so that a teacher could make a reliable judgment about a student's individual achievement.

-If the Academic Standards are taught in some combination, several assessments from the minitest can easily be combined into one test.
+If the standards are taught in some combination, items from multiple Item Banks can easily be combined into one test.
 You might shorten the combination by eliminating certain items for given time constraints.
 Additionally, you might add more open-ended or essay questions to the test.
 We see this as highly desirable and could be a means to increase the evaluations of higher order, analysis-like objectives.
 Multiple-choice questions can easily be turned into open-ended assessments by simply eliminating the distracters.
 However, be aware that this can make the same question somewhat more difficult or much, much harder.
 Occasionally it can make a question easier, all depending on the individual question.

 For grades K-11, the questions were developed primarily according to the item specifications given in the test blueprints published by the State.
 Usually, students in grades K and 1 will need to have the test read to them as individuals or in groups.
 In grades 2 and 3, you may need to assist the individual student by clarifying or explaining the question.
 Students who read very poorly could be tested separately in a small group.
 The questions could be read aloud to this group.
 Beyond grade 3, this should not be necessary, but we recommend giving individual question clarification if that is needed.